Báez’s late homer, slick slide lead Mets past Marlins 5-3

 Miguel Castro (3-3) worked a hitless inning for the win.
 Trevor May earned his fourth save, after regular closer Edwin Díaz was placed on the paternity list earlier in the day.

-Carlos Carrasco permitted two runs and five hits over 4 1/3 innings in his second start for New York.
+Carrasco permitted two runs and five hits over 4 1/3 innings in his second start for New York.
 He struck out five.

 Joe Panik chased Carrasco with a pinch-hit single in the fifth that plated Jorge Alfaro, who started the rally with a double.
 Miami cut its deficit to 3-2 when Jazz Chisholm Jr. beat out an attempted double play as Bryan De La Cruz scored.

-Jesús Aguilar homered off Jeurys Familia in the sixth to tie it.
+Aguilar homered off Jeurys Familia in the sixth to tie it.

-The Mets took advantage of some sloppy Miami execution to score three runs after loading the bases with no outs in the second.

-Jonathan Villar drove in Dominic Smith with a groundout for the first run.
-Smith had doubled to get the inning started.

-But Aguilar’s throw was slightly up the line and Báez pulled back his left hand and reached around Jackson’s tag with his right to score on a slick headfirst slide.

-Carrasco then reached on a fielder’s choice as pitcher Zach Thompson threw wildly to second, allowing Conforto to score an unearned run.

 Thompson was effective apart from the second but lasted only four innings.
-He allowed three hits and walked two with two strikeouts.
+He allowed three hits and walked two.

+“That’s a good team across the field,” Marlins acting manager James Rowson said.
+“Every time you play a team like that, you know you’re going to be in a battle.”

 MEETING TIME

-Mets manager Luis Rojas said he called an impromptu team meeting before the game and was the only one who spoke.
+Rojas said he called an impromptu team meeting before the game and was the only one who spoke.

-“We met earlier and we talked a little bit as a family in there. … I think we’re all on the same page with what we need to do,” Rojas said.
+“We met earlier and we talked a little bit as a family in there. … I think we’re all on the same page with what we need to do,” he said.
 “It wasn’t a rah-rah meeting. … It was just to get connected as a family would.
 It’s all good.”

 New York is 9-11 since the All-Star break.